grano00/GameVRRacingPhysioDB/README.md

 The directories available in this repository follows this structure:

-- "./" The source code of matlab file to analyse the data
+- "./" The source code of Matlab file to analyze the data
-- "./Functions" contains the functions for the matlab source code
+- "./Functions" contains the functions for the Matlab source code
 - "./Data/Examples" The test files
 - "./Data/Real" the real data
 - "./MatlabDataset" where are stored the .mat files